 Simple that's the word most often used to describe the 1950s when we were all kids in Oceanside, New York.
 Everyone knows when we were in school together, things were not so complicated as they are today.
-Despite the Cold War, the threat of Communism looming over us and the related shameful and paranoid hysteria in America that was McCarthyism, the beginnings of a violent civil rights movement in the South, and a problem with juvenile delinquency in our cities, the times were, in general, marked with a sense of optimism, prosperity and overall well-being for most of us and simplicity.

 According to Pulitzer Prize winning journalist and acclaimed historian, David Halberstam (widely believed to be America's leading authority on the 1950s), "In that era of general good will and expanding affluence, few Americans doubted the essential goodness of their society.¼ They were optimistic about the future."

-In no way and at no time was the emphasis on style more apparent than when our roads were ruled by those cool, chrome-plated dinosaurs ― in cool colors like turquoise and pink with a host of new "power" features and decked with enormous fins and, of course, the chrome lots and lots of chrome.
+The cars came in cool colors like turquoise and pink with a host of new "power" features, decked with enormous fins ─ and, of course, the chrome

 "Those were the days, my friend